takac/vim-hardtime/README.md

 ### Usage

-Once installed you can call the command `:HardTimeOn` to activate hardtime, conversely you can use `:HardTimeOff` to swtich it off.
+Once installed you can call the command `:HardTimeOn` to activate hardtime, conversely you can use `:HardTimeOff` to switch it off.
 You can also use `:HardTimeToggle` toggle it on an off.

 If you want hardtime to run in every buffer, add this to `.vimrc`